 – Clubs, Societies and Cultural Groups Grants Committee

 – Student and Staff Sexual Violence Action Network

 – Pastoral Care Network

-Class Advocates are about making sure that your university education is the best it can be.
-They act as a link between classes, their lecturers, Mawsa and the University.
-Being a Class Advocate is a vital role for students, but it doesn’t have to be a lot of work.
-Class Advocates need to make sure their class knows who they are, and where to take any issues that do arise.
-Much of their role is about communicating any issues to the right people, they receive training and they are always supported by the Student Advocate.
+Being a Class Reps is a vital role for students, but it doesn’t have to be a lot of work.
+Class Reps need to make sure their class knows who they are, and where to take any ideas, suggestions and issues that do arise.
+They receive training and they are always supported by the Student Advocate.

-Your lecturer should ask for Class Advocates in the first week of your course.
-If no Class Advocate has been appointed and you would like to be a one, contact your student advocate as soon as possible to make sure you don’t miss out on training.
-There are a lot of incentives to being a Class Advocate including employment skills, references, free feeds, spot prizes, and ultimately the feeling that you are making a difference for students.
+Your lecturer should ask for Class Representatives in the first week of your course.
+If no Class Rep has been appointed and you would like to be a one, contact our Student Advocate (email@example.com) as soon as possible to make sure you don’t miss out on training.
+There is a lot of incentive to being a Class Rep including employment skills, references, free feeds, spot prizes, and ultimately the feeling that you are making a difference for students.